Srikathyayini/IMDB_movie_review_AI_project/README.md

 # IMDB_movie_review_AI_project
-Movie dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
-We provide a set of 25,000 highly polar movie reviews for training and 25,000 for testing.
-So, predict the number of positive and negative reviews using either classification or deep learning algorithms.
+It is a Movie dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
+It is a set of 25,000 highly polar movie reviews for training and 25,000 for testing.
+It shows us to predict the number of positive and negative reviews using either classification or deep learning algorithms.
+We can predict sentiment analysis through the dataset.